-Business values and business social interactions
+Business values & social interactions

-Is your business actively on social media?
+Is your business on social media?

 Some businesses are only on social media just because consumers expect to find them there.
 Nothing more than that.
 Is your business among those that reason along that way?

-It’s of no need to be on social media if your business is not fully taking the advantage.
+It’s no need to be on social media if your business is not fully taking advantage.
 It’s an undeniable fact that more than 70% of new connections on social media sites expect messages such as “thank you” they connected with a brand on Facebook or Twitter.

-Social media marketing and business ROI
+Social media marketing ROI

-Very crucial to driving ROI from social channels like Facebook is not just to be there, but to be there with purpose.
+Very crucial to driving ROI from social channels like Facebook is not just to be there, but to be there with a purpose.
 When you extend community to social networks like Facebook — you are extending your business value by bringing your community engagement capabilities to social media.

 Your business’s presence on sites like Facebook and Twitter should be offering something useful to fans and followers, something like product information, interaction with other customers, and for customers to share ideas and earn rewards.